What is a Unit Linked Insurance Plan (ULIP)

 Unlike traditional plans where a sum assured decides the premium, ULIPs work the other way around wherein the premium that one pays dictates the extent of cover that is offered.
 As policies can be of regular premiums or a one-time single premium, the sum assured varies accordingly.

-At the time of ULIP sales, the benefit illustration irrespective of the fund schemes that the policyholder selects is based on 4 per cent and 8 per cent return.
+At the time of ULIP sales, the benefit illustration irrespective of the fund schemes that the policyholder selects is based on a 4 per cent and 8 per cent return on the premiums and investment, respectively.
 The benefit illustration also discloses various charges like policy administration charge, fund management charge, premium allocation charge, etc.